 What Is An Internal Product?

-An internal product is software that your organization does not offer for sale to others, but uses to support its various business activities.
+An internal product is software that your organization does not offer for sale to others, but is used to support its various business activities.
 These products can be things your organization built in house or purchased to then customize and configure.

 Internal products generally satisfy the needs of users internal to your organization or enables your organization to satisfy the needs of its customers.

 - Human Resources Information Systems (HRIS)

 - Internal Tools

 - Membership Systems

 * These items are used by both people inside and outside your organization and are typically created or enhanced as a result of an organization’s digital efforts.
 I include them as examples of internal products because your organization does not generally sell these products and therefore have many of the same considerations of the other products on the list.
 They also have some of the additional demands of products for sale in that you have uncertainty around how they can best provide the desired outcome of your customers.